 - Accessories like; resistance bands, jump rope and kettlebells.

 What are some things to keep in mind before you buy a shed to store your equipment?
 Keep reading.
+If you need building plans for sheds, click here.

 Which equipment do you store in a shed?